 The Q-Clear laser represents the pinnacle of nail fungus treatment so cost may be considered relative.
 Patients can spend several hundreds of dollars in oral or topical medications and not achieve anywhere near the degree of success as that of the Q-Clear Laser System.

-Each practitioner is responsible for establishing their own pricing schedule and laser treatments for nail fungus is not currently covered by insurance.
-Cost will depend on the physician, your geographical location, but most importantly by the degree of nail fungus that you need treated.
+Each practitioner is responsible for establishing their own pricing schedule and laser treatments as nail fungus is not currently covered by insurance.
+Cost will depend on the physician, your geographical location, and most importantly by the degree of nail fungus that you need treated.
 Keeping in mind only a single treatment is typically necessary, you may be presented with a fee of a few hundred dollars to several hundred dollars.
 For those who have successfully undergone treatments, they believe the service is worth every penny to restore beautiful nails.

-7. Are there any Associated Risks With The Nail Fungus Treatment?
+7. Are There Any Associated Risks With The Nail Fungus Treatment?